Kingerthanu/Python_RayCasting/README.md

   This Program Works With Python And Its Pygame Library To Generate A Raycasting Engine Based Upon A 2D-Voxel-Map.

+  The Program Starts By Initializing A Predefined Dimensioned Window.
+As Well As Our Window, We Will Start A GameClock.
+During Every MainLoop Tick, We Will Be Checking User Input For The Player's Movement.
+The Controls Will Be As Follows:

+  &nbsp;- Press W: Move Forward.

+  &nbsp;- Press S: Move Backward.

+  &nbsp;- Press A: Move Left.

+  &nbsp;- Press D: Move Right.

+  &nbsp;- Press Right-Arrow: Turn Right.

+  &nbsp;- Press Left-Arrow: Turn Left.

   While This Project Is Quite Dull In Features, It Was My First Actual PROJECT Where I Saw Myself Making A Multi-Object Program With More Intuitive Design And Modularity.
 While I Did Follow A Russian Video That I Couldn't Understand, At Least He Wrote His Code In English So It Really Challenged Me To Really Interpret What He Was Doing And Why.
 I Think This Really Benefitted Me In Development In My Later Projects As Coming Out Of This I Generally Saw How Windows ACTUALLY Work As Well As How We Draw A Window With Some Shape/Design.
 While Previously I Thought It Was Some Black Magic Voodoo WitchCraft, It Was Intruiging To See Actually How We Request Something Like A Window To Draw A Square Throughout These Given Coordinates With "R,G,B" Color Values.

   This Video Also Taught Me A Lot Of Good-Practice Decisions As Making Constants For Our Player Settings In Their Own File Was A Smart Move As It Allowed For A Non-Volatile Session Of Our Game.
 While This Isn't Really Necessary In Something Quite Hard-Coded As This Program In Its Current State, It Did At Least Get Me Comfortable With Some Concepts That I Do See Myself Using In Newer More Depthful Projects With Multi-Hierachical Relationships.